archana1296/examples-from-doc/callcenter/README.md

 reqEnableGlobalSignIn	|Set to true if customer wants to opt for Global signin reqPrimaryInstanceName	|Source Connect Instance Name should be set here.
 This is used to support global resiliency feature reqSecondaryInstanceName	|Replica Connect Instance Name should be set here.
 This is used to support global resiliency feature reqSCVHealthCheckRole  |This is optional field required to run AWS Health Check.
-Role name should have a format of "*-SCVHealthCheckRole" reqSCVHealthCheckLambdaArn  |This is optional field required to run AWS Health Check in case of multiorg setup
+Role name should have a format of "*-SCVHealthCheckRole" The format should be arn:aws:iam::<Customer Account Id>:role/<Prefix>-SCVHealthCheckRole reqSCVHealthCheckLambdaArn  |This is optional field required to run AWS Health Check in case of multiorg setup .
+The format of this field is arn:aws:lambda:us-west-2:<Customer Account Id>:function:<CSCVHealthCheckLambdaName>